What is academic writing? Learn what this writing style is and how you can use it to convey thoughts precisely in your school settings.

 Craft an Outline

 Next, the writer will write an outline that supports the thesis statement with the research already conducted.
 Each main point in the outline will be the main argument supporting the thesis.
 The subpoints under the main points will provide more details on that main argument.
+You might also be be wondering why write a dissertation.

 Write a Draft